How brokers can optimally plot against traders: Introduction

-More precisely, we model trades as bounded by two closing prices - a winning and a losing price.
+\textbf{Our contributions.} We model trades as bounded by two closing prices - a winning and a losing price.
 This is typical in trading: traders want to limit their risk and often set up a \emph{stop-loss}, a price at which the trade closes automatically when too much losses are incurred.
 This is usually accompanied with a \emph{take-profit} price, which closes the trade when its profit is high enough.
-Brokers can use these two pieces of information to their advantage, leading to three types of problems that we study here.
-First, given a set of bounded trades, what is the price movement that maximizes trader losses?
-We show in Section~\ref{sec:det-trades} that this problem reduces to finding a maximum independent set in a bipartite graph, yielding a $O(n^3)$ time algorithm{\cite{orlin2013max, stoer1997simple}, where $n$ is the number of trades.
-This question has another interpretation: as a trader, what is the worst that could happen with a set of opened trades on a single asset?
-There seems to be no answer in the literature for this simple question.
-Algorithms exist for the seemingly related notions of \emph{value at risk}~\cite{larsen2002algorithms} and \emph{maximum loss}~\cite{studer1997maximum}, but these measures are based on stochastic prices, operate on multiple assets and are subject to various market conditions, unlike here.
-In Section~\ref{sec:prob-trades}, we make the trades probabilistic.
-That is, each price has a given probability of being a winning or a losing price, and the goal is to maximize the expected losses incurred on traders.
-Interestingly, many papers model prices as stochastic (e.g. as a Brownian motion~\cite{black1973pricing}), but never the trades.
-We devise a $O(n^3S^3)$ algorithm again based on bipartite graphs, where $S$ is the size of the support of the trades, and show that if winning and losing prices are uniformly distributed, this task can be accomplished in time $O(n^6)$.
-Finally in Section~\ref{sec:online-trades}, we look at the \emph{online} setting.
-That is, the trader can add a new trade at any given time, and the broker still has to maximize losses.
-This leads to a two-player game where the trader and broker exchange turns, and we conclude that the optimal play for the trader is to never trade - the broker never loses.
+Brokers can use these two pieces of information to their advantage, leading to \ml{several problems.
+First, we study the \emph{offline} problem where, given a set of trades, we ask for a price movement that maximizes trader losses}.
+We show that this problem reduces to finding a maximum independent set on the \emph{trade conflict graph}, which exhibits which trades cannot be won simultaneously.
+This graph is bipartite and thus our problem can be solved in polynomial time using maximum flow techniques \cite{orlin2013max, stoer1997simple}.
+By digging a bit deeper, we develop a specialized $O(n^2)$ time algorithm by characterizing trade conflict graphs geometrically.
+That is, we define an equivalent graph class called \emph{bicolored plane domination graphs}, which are shown to be chordal bipartite (see~\cite{brandstadt1999graph}), and on which dynamic programming can be performed for our purposes.
+This class is interesting in itself and leads to several open algorithmic and graph theoretical problems.

+\ml{Second,} we look at the \emph{online} setting.
+That is, the trader can add a new trade or close a trade at any given time, and the broker still has to maximize losses.
+This leads to a two-player game where the trader and broker exchange turns.
+We show that there is essentially one strategy that the broker must use, which is to always move the price greedily in the direction of maximum \emph{potential} profit.
+In particular, using the independent set algorithm from above in the online setting incurs infinite losses against an optimal trader.
+We conclude by showing that if the broker uses this strategy, the trader should simply not open any trade and get rich through other means.